 The idea is silly!
 Yet this is how some people reason.
 If this were true, two separate people, one traveling non-stop eastward and the other traveling non-stop westward, would both arrive in London at the same time and yet be two days apart in time.
 If two people did this over and over, one would become younger while the other would be aging at a faster rate.
 How ridiculous to consider this!
 Yet this argument fools some people.

 There is a slightly different, but related, point to be considered.
 It seems that there are never-ending ways that people devise to believe time can be lost.
 What would have to happen—exactly—for time to truly be lost in such a way that the whole world would lose it?
-Another way of asking this question is: What would it take today for six billion people on earth to all lose track of time?
+Another way of asking this question is: What would it take today for over seven billion people on Earth to all lose track of time?

 We have all known people who forget where they are, fall asleep or “lose track of time,” when they are supposed to be somewhere or do something on a schedule.
 Perhaps this has happened to you several times.
 So, it is admitted that individuals can certainly “lose track of time.”
 However, someone would have to be knocked unconscious or fall into a coma to lose track of time so that, when they awaken, they are unable to know how much time has passed—days, weeks, months, or even years!
 But, they would merely ask how long they had been “out” and the answer would reorient them.